A Short Introduction to Cosmology and its Current Status: Measuring and constraining the expansion of the Universe

 How can we use the luminosity distance to move out beyond the $10$ kpc we can reach with parallax?
 There are some stars which have a very useful property.
 Their brightness varies with time and the longer their variation, the larger their luminosity.
 These stars known as {\it Cepheid} stars are interesting because they have a) periods of days (which means their variations can be easily observed) and b) are very luminous with luminosities of about $100-1000L_\odot$ (where $L_\odot$ is the luminosity of the Sun) and therefore they can be seen at great distances.
 It was found that their period of oscillation is directly related to their intrinsic luminosity.

 These stars pulsate because their surface oscillates up and down like a spring.
 The gas of the star heats up and then cools down, and the interplay of pressure and gravity keeps it pulsating.
 How do we know the intrinsic luminosity of these stars?
-We pick out globular clusters (very bright aglommerations in the Galaxy with about $10^{6}$ stars) and we use parallax to measure their distances.
-Then we look for the varying stars, measure their brightness and period and build up a plot. {This is shown in Fig.~\ref{fig:Houches_Cepheid_light_curves}.}
+We pick out globular clusters (very bright agglomerations in the Galaxy with about $10^{6}$ stars) and we use parallax to measure their distances.
+Then we look for the varying stars -- Cepheids or RR Lyrae -- in these globular clusters, measure their brightness and period and use the parallax measurements to pin down their distances.
+In this way we are able to build up a plot that relates their absolute magnitude with their period. {This is shown in Fig.~\ref{fig:Houches_Cepheid_light_curves}.}

 The method of choice for measuring very large distances is to look for distant {\it supernovae}.
 Supernovae are the end point of stellar evolution, massive explosions that pump out an incredible amount of energy.
 Indeed supernovae can be as luminous as the galaxies which host them with luminosities of around $10^9L_\odot $.
-A certain type of supernova (supernovae $I_A$) seem to have very similar behaviours.
+A certain type of supernova (supernovae $I_A$) seem to share the same behaviour.
 Supernovae $I_A$ arise when a white dwarf which is just marginally heavier than the Chandrasekhar mass gobbles up enough material to become unstable and collapse.
 The electron degeneracy pressure is unable to hold it up and it collapses in a fiery explosion.
 They are extremely rare, one per galaxy per hundred years, so we have to be lucky to find them.
 However, there are $10^9$ galaxies to look at, so the current practice is to stare at large concentrations of galaxies and wait for an event to erupt.
 So we can see distant supernovae, measure their brightness and if we know their luminosities, use the inverse square law to measure the distance.
 In practice they don't all have the same luminosities, but the rate at which they fade after explosion is intimately tied to the luminosity at the moment of the explosion.
 Specifically, the Phillips relation \cite{1993ApJ...413L.105P} gives a correlation between the peak amplitude and the amount by which the luminosity has decayed after 5 days.
 So by following the ramp up to the explosion and the subsequent decay it is possible to recalibrate a supernova explosion so that we know its luminosity to within $5\%$. {This is shown in Fig.~\ref{fig:Houches_light_curves}.}

 Supernovae can be used to measure distances out to large distances, which make them a very powerful probe of the background expansion as one can break away from the {\it peculiar velocities} due to the local gravitational field arising from overdensities and underdensities.
 In particular, we have that Hubble's law will be contaminated $ z=H_0d+v_{\rm pec}$, where the peculiar velocities can take values of $v_{\rm pec}\sim 300-600$ km s$^{-1}$, obscuring any attempts at measuring $H_0$.